taeastmo/hp-edxd/README.md

 ### Executables

-Executable versions for Windows, Mac OsX and Linux (all 64bit) can be downloaded from:
+Executable versions for Windows, Mac OS (all 64bit) can be downloaded from:

 https://github.com/hrubiak/hp-edxd/releases

-The executable versions are self-contained folders, which do not need any python installation.
+The executable versions are self-contained and do not need a python installation.